 We bring 40 years of experience and a large toolbox of therapies to benefit our patients.
-In addition to Jodi and Gincy, our team includes expert therapists Carl Chua, PT, Saarah Bokhari, PT, DPT, and Nya McKenzie, DPT, and our invaluable practice manager Luis Miranda, as well as multi-disciplinary specialists that collaborate on behalf of our patients using breakthrough treatment programs for maximum benefit.
+In addition to Jodi and Gincy, our team includes expert therapists Carl Chua, PT, Saarah Bokhari, PT, DPT, and our invaluable business operations director Luis Miranda, as well as multi-disciplinary specialists that collaborate on behalf of our patients using breakthrough treatment programs for maximum benefit.

 In today’s complicated health care system, it’s a challenge for patients to find effective coordinated care.
 At CFFR, we believe in creating a team and a recovery plan specific to each and every patient.
 We recommend and work with highly qualified practitioners in the fields of orthopedics; regenerative medicine; neurosurgery; ophthalmology; ear, nose and throat (ENT); neurology; physiatry; neuro-muscular dentistry; oral surgery; facial plastic surgery/reanimation; psychology; and others.

 And last, but certainly not least, with the help of some outstanding supporters, we’ve established The Victor Ibrahim Foundation for Facial Recovery, a nonprofit entity which supports education and research of facial palsy and TMJ disorders.